Audi A5 Avant review

 For now, this is the only engine we’ve driven in the new A5 Avant and, largely, it’s impressive.
 What’s most noticeable (or not) is the lack of engine noise while you’re inside the car, as the A5 TDI’s vocals are kept well supressed even when driving it hard.
 There’s a good amount of acceleration on offer and you can feel the MHEV Plus boost under particularly heavy acceleration, while the automatic transmission shifts gears reasonably smoothly.

-There aren’t any plug-in hybrid versions currently on sale, but these will join the A5 Avant range in the first few months of 2025.
+There aren’t any plug-in hybrid versions currently on sale, but these will join the A5 Avant range later in 2025.
 Audi promises good efficiency and an impressive electric-only driving range, likely to be in excess of 50 miles.

 What’s it like to drive?

-So long as you don’t go mad with the wheel sizes, the ride quality is composed.
+So long as you don’t go mad with the wheel sizes, the ride quality is excellent.
 That’s thanks to standard adaptive dampers on all A5 models, with Comfort mode rounding off enough of the roughest roads.
-The standard-fit tyres are noisy though, which can take the edge off a little of the refinement.
+Yes, it’s joggly on particularly trying roads, but on the motorway, it’s masterful thanks to a quiet ride, low levels of noise, and fine seat comfort.
+The standard-fit tyres are noisy though, and can roar their disapproval on certain road surfaces.

 Ownership costs and maintenance

 For now, the diesel models with their standard MHEV Plus system models are the best in terms of claimed fuel economy.
-If you want the highest possible figure, you’re most likely to get it with the front-wheel drive TDI 204hp model, which claims between 50.4-57.6mpg is possible.
-That said, when used properly, the upcoming plug-in hybrid models will fare better when they launch.
+If you want the highest possible figure, you’re most likely to get it with the front-wheel drive TDI 204hp model, which reaches between 50.4-57.6mpg in WLTP testing, and in the real world, will happily top 45mpg.
+That said, when used properly, the upcoming plug-in hybrid models will fare better.

 Audi’s servicing and warranty are broadly the industry standard.
 In the UK, every model comes with a three-year/60,000-mile warranty as standard.
 The brand offers a range of servicing plans for cars of all ages, including the All-In Servicing plan that covers two services, two MOTs, two years of roadside assistance and two years additional warranty.

 Audi, being part of the VW Group, generally fares well when it comes to reliability.
 That said, the A5 Avant uses an all new chassis architecture (named Premium Platform Combustion) which is only just beginning to be rolled out.
-During our tests, we’ve also experienced software glitches on our early cars.
+During our tests, we’ve also experienced software glitches and various random warning lights.
 One particular instance was the failure of the traffic sign recognition system, which was unable to read road signs properly.

 What models and trims are available?